learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 5. Run ``vagrant destroy`` (note, this destroys your virtual machine.
 Only do it once you are sure your database has been backed up and you are ready to continue).

 (There appears to be a problem in Windows related to administrative permissions that causes any new VM to break if it is created in a folder that previously had an old VM.
-If you are on Windows, at this point you should delete your entire "deviste" folder, then follow the entire "Installation" directions at the top of this file.
+If you are on Windows, at this point you should delete your entire "deviste" folder, then follow the entire `"Installation" directions <https://github.com/learning-unlimited/ESP-Website/blob/main/docs/dev/vagrant.rst#installation>`_ in this file.
 Once you've run ``fab setup`` continue from #8 below)

 6. Run ``git checkout main`` to checkout the main branch.
 If you are upgrading your VM as part of a pull request, replace "main" with the name of the PR branch.